Play Misty for Me: Release

-Reception

 Box office

 It was a mild financial success, grossing $10.6 million at the US and Canadian box office.
 It grossed $133,000 in its first week from six theaters, finishing tenth for the week at the box office in the United States and Canada.

 Critical response

 The film has been given mostly positive reviews, with an 85% rating on Rotten Tomatoes, based on 40 reviews.
-The site's critics consensus reads "A coolly calculating psychological thriller that manages to scare the audience even if it is just using textbook thrills."
+The site's critics consensus reads: "A coolly calculating psychological thriller that manages to scare the audience even if it is just using textbook thrills."

-Roger Ebert wrote "Play Misty for Me is not the artistic equal of Psycho, but in the business of collecting an audience into the palm of its hand and then squeezing hard, it is supreme."
+Roger Ebert wrote: "Play Misty for Me is not the artistic equal of Psycho, but in the business of collecting an audience into the palm of its hand and then squeezing hard, it is supreme."

-Critics such as Jay Cocks in Time, Andrew Sarris in the Village Voice, and Archer Winsten in the New York Post all praised Eastwood's directorial skills and the film, including his performance in the scenes with Walter.
+Critics such as Jay Cocks in Time, Andrew Sarris in the Village Voice and Archer Winsten in the New York Post all praised Eastwood's directorial skills and the film, including his performance in the scenes with Walter.